vimal-verma/webnfc.org/README.md

     {
       "slug": "new-feature",
       "title": "New Amazing Feature",
-      "content": "<h3>Title</h3><p>Your content here, written in HTML.</p>" }
+      "description": "A brief description of the new feature for SEO.", "content": "<h3>Title</h3><p>Your content here, written in HTML.</p>" }
     ```

-3. Open `app/documentation/[slug]/page.js` and add a new entry to the `sections` object.
-The key should be the slug from your JSON file, and the value should be the title.
+3. Open `app/documentation/nav-items.js` and add a new entry to the `navItems` array.
+The `slug` should match the filename you just created (without the `.json` extension).
+This will automatically add the page to the sidebar navigation.

-    ```javascript
-    const sections = {
-      introduction: 'Introduction',
-      // ... other sections
-      'new-feature': 'New Amazing Feature',
-    }
-    ```

-4. Open `app/documentation/layout.js` and add a corresponding entry to the `navItems` array to make it appear in the sidebar navigation.

     ```javascript
     const navItems = [